Introducing API Playground (and YouTube Monitoring!) Learn more

 What a Dripify campaign looks like (Source: Dripify)

-It works quite well overall for LinkedIn messaging automation and integrates with many different applications.
+It works well overall for LinkedIn messages automation and integrates with a bunch of other apps.

-On LinkedIn, you can only message your 1st-degree connections, so you'll need to be connected first to send a message.
+On LinkedIn, you can only message your 1st-degree connections, so you need to connect first before messaging.

-Dripify's plans range from $59 per user per month to $99 per user per month.
+Dripify's plans range from $59 to $99 per user per month.

 2) Octopus CRM